isuihko/selolaskuri/README.md

 - 26.8. & 4.9.2018: Moved common checking and calculation into SelolaskuriLibrary.
 Added Selolaskuri's WFP/XAML version as Selolaskuri.WFP and XBAP version as Selolaskuri.XBAP under this same Visual Studio's solution.
 Moved common information/instruction windows into SelolaskuriLibrary FormOperations.cs
 - 16.-17.2.2020 Better instructions in Menu->Ohjeet.
 More checking and code refactoring.
 Now allows entering new player calculation up to certain game and then after '/' continue with normal calculations, like "+1321 -1678 -1864 / -1995 +1695".
 Note that this requires that players game count is not > 10 when starting and is at least 11 when changing calculation from new player formula to normal.
 - 19.2.2020  Rating performance calculations and new output fields for them.
+- 8.-9.3.2020 Razor pages versions, published in Azure and anyone can use

 All Selolaskuri versions use the same SelolaskuriLibrary for input checking and calculation.
-Also all of them have same unit tests from project Selolaskuri.Tests (now 86 tests) which tests SelolaskuriLibrary routines.
+The parameter checking and calculations are tested in project Selolaskuri.Tests (now 86 tests) which tests SelolaskuriLibrary routines.
 User interfaces are similar but created differently.

 TODO
+- user interface in Razor pages versions, separate mobile user interface
 - refactoring, more Object-Oriented Programming (OOP)
-- create a real web version with ASP.NET Core (current xbap version has limitations, requires IE)
 - use database as an exercise e.g. to store calculations
 - check what else could be moved into SelolaskuriLibrary
-- update also Java version
+- update also Java version (suorituslukulaskenta is missing)